 CUBAN RUMBA TRADITION

 Afro-Cuban rumba is based on African rhythms and dance moves but with influences from Spanish Gitano/gypsy flamenco dance and song.
-A strong influence in Rumba comes from the Congo dances such as Yuka, where the pelvic movement of vacunao is already present.
-In rumba the vacunao (vaccination), a symbolic gesture with a sexual meaning, can be represented by the flip of a hankerchief or by throwing his arm, leg or pelvis in the direction of the woman.
+Another strong influence in Rumba comes from the Congo dances such as Yuka, where the pelvic movement of vacunao is already present.
+In rumba guaguancó the vacunao (vaccination), a symbolic gesture with a sexual meaning, can be represented by the flip of a hankerchief or by throwing his arm, leg or pelvis in the direction of the woman.

 The oldest known type of rumba, also known as the old people's rumba because of the slow pace and softer movement.
 It can be danced alone (specially by women) or by couples (men and women).
 There is some level of flirtation between male and female dancers during the dance, but they do not use the vacunao.

-Rumba Guaguancó is faster than yambu, with more complex rhythms, and involves flirtatious movements between a man and a woman.
-The woman may both entice and "protect herself" from the man, who tries to catch the woman offguard with a vacunao -- tagging her with the flip of a hankerchief or by throwing his arm, leg or pelvis in the direction of the woman, in a symbolic attempt at touching or sexually contacting her.
+Rumba Guaguancó is faster than Yambú, with more complex rhythms, and involves flirtatious movements between a man and a woman.
+The woman may both entice and "protect herself" from the man, who tries to catch the woman off-guard with a vacunao -- tagging her with the flip of a handkerchief or by throwing his arm, leg or pelvis in the direction of the woman, in a symbolic attempt at touching or sexually contacting her.
 When a man attempts to give a woman a vacunao, she uses her skirt to protect her pelvis and then whip the sexual energy away from her body.

 A style of rumba dance that is done solo by a dancer, designed to showcase the virtuosity of the dancer, on a fast and energetic music.
 Solo male dancers provoke the drummers to play complex rhythms that they imitate through their creative and sometimes acrobatic movements.
 Men may also compete with other men to display their agility, strength, confidence and even sense of humor.
 Columbia incorporates many movements derived from Congo dances as well as Spanish flamenco, and more recently dancers have incorporated breakdancing and hip hop moves.
 Women are also beginning to dance Columbia, too.